childe/ohmycat/_posts/2022-04-19-docker-proxy.md

 Proxy effect in dockerd(docker daemon) is different from that in docker cli.

-Proxy setting in dockerd acts when dealing with registry,

-and proxy setting in docker cli acts when do `docker pull push login`.
+Proxy setting in dockerd acts when dealing with registry, such as `docker pull push login`.

-and also command in dockerfile when doing `docker build` use proxy setting in docker cli automatically (not in environment way).
+Command in dockerfile when doing `docker build` and `docker run` use proxy setting in docker cli (NOT automatically in environment way, see details below).

 <!--more-->